side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/v3_design.md

 >     void foo( const path & p );

-That's a signification reduction in code complexity.
+That’s a signification reduction in code complexity.
 Specification becomes simpler, too.
 I believe it will be far easier to teach, and result in much more flexible user code.

 Other benefits: